 Regional Perinatal Center

 Golisano Children's Hospital is the Regional Perinatal Center for the NYS Finger Lakes Region.
 Critically ill newborns from other hospitals and emergency care facilities in Rochester and 13 surrounding counties are frequently transferred to Golisano Children's Hospital.
 We also provide support to obstetricians and pediatricians in our SMH Newborn Nurseries, and the nurseries at Highland, Rochester General, FF Thompson and Unity Hospitals.

 Our Neonatal Transport team is available 24 hours a day, 7 days a week to help, making sure each baby receives optimal care in transit.

 NICU Continuing Care Program

-The NICU Continuing Care Program (NCCP) provides special follow-up care for babies who have been in the Neonatal Intensive Care Unit (NICU).
+The NICU Continuing Care Program (NCCP) provides special follow-up care for babies who have been in the NICU.
 Over 96% of infants admitted to the NICU survive and are discharged.
-Since all of these infants are at higher risk for developmental problems than other births, the Division of Neonatology has established the NCCP to diagnose developmental problems early and arrange treatment.
-NICU graduates at highest risk are seen in a special clinic by experienced evaluators (NICU Continuing Care Clinic).
-NICU graduates with a lower risk of developmental problems, who do not meet the criteria for participating in the NICU Continuing Care Clinic, are followed via mailed family and pediatrician surveys (NICU Continuing Care Tracking Program).
+Since all of these infants are at higher risk for developmental problems than other births, the Divisions of Neonatology and Developmental and Behavioral Pediatrics have established the NCCP to diagnose developmental problems early and arrange treatment.